 A dog wheezing persistently can be alarming for dog parents.
 One common cause is an allergic reaction to airborne irritants such as pollen, cigarette smoke, dust, and so on.
-There are also other health issues that may cause a dog to wheeze, such as heartworm infestations and upper respiratory problems.
-This page looks at some common causes and what we can do if our dogs start wheezing.
+But there are also other more serious health issues that may cause a dog to wheeze.
+Read on to find out more...

 Dog wheezing sounds like a person who is having an asthma attack.
 It is so understandable that many dog parents find the wheezing sound coming from their dogs very alarming.

 A dog's airways are extremely delicate and sensitive.
 In a healthy dog, the airways expand and contract in such a way that the right amount of oxygen can get to the lungs.
 But when there is a problem with the airways causing them to contract too much, oxygen has to squeeze its way through, making a high-pitched wheezing sound.